hiro-o918/pyfakerator/README.md

 ## Usage Example

+Example project can be found in the [example directory](./example).

 ### Traditional Approach (Without fauxgen)

 Testing DataFrame models traditionally requires explicit specification of all fields, even when testing a single validation: